QuAITech/Image-And-Video-Potrait-Mode-Converter/README.md

 # Image_Segmentation_Mini_Project
 This project is made into 2 parts 1.
-Instance Segmentation ColorPopAndPotraitMode.py and 2.Semantic Segmentation See the demo pic and colorpop, potrair mode pics to understand
+Instance Segmentation  and 2.Semantic Segmentation

+Instance Segmentation is used in ColorPopAndPotraitMode.py

+See the images in the demo folder for understanding the output of the script ColorPopAndPotraitMode.py